 Magento, Events and who determines what’s possible

-We were recently working with one of our clients who are launching a brand new US ecommerce site to complement their UK based one.
-They had a number of requirements based around customer usability, which at first glance looked fairly simple to achieve, if that were the case though I wouldn't be writing this.
+We were recently working with one of our clients who is launching a brand new US e-commerce site to complement their UK based one.
+They had a number of requirements based on customer usability, which at first glance looked fairly simple to achieve if that were the case though I wouldn’t be writing this.

 One of the main requirements for this project was automatically directing users to the relevant site based on their location but still allow the customer to go to the other site should they want to.

 This seemed like a fairly simple proposition with a number of plugins available to achieve this, although it was further complicated by the fact we were using a separate website with Magento rather than just a new store view (pricing is different across the stores which necessitated this), still a plugin was chosen, purchased and installed.
 All seemed fine we tested on a development site and everything worked.

 When we launched, however, the auto-redirect didn’t work correctly (it was intermittently not working), a hole was quickly found in our testing process and when we re-tested on the development site we quickly re-created the problem.

 Under certain situations, Magento can be slow (in fact very slow), as such to get any sort of decent customer experience you need to install or run a cache to speed it up.
 We have a Full Page Cache installed on our clients install on both the development and live sites, it’s just turned off on development due to the rapidly changing nature of the development site.

 Magento itself is event-driven, this means that when the PHP code within Magento is run at certain key points an event is triggered or dispatched, other code is then configured to “listen” for those events and to run when they are triggered, lots of CMS’ run in this way and its IMHO a very good way of allowing a CMS to be extended without hacking the internal code.